Washington Winch, East Gippsland: Operation

 The Washington Winch operated either a high lead or a skyline system.
 The high lead system was not often used as it only partially lifted the logs off the ground, which caused the logs to become caught in rocks, and left behind a "snig track", which deepened over time.
 The skyline system involved two large spars (trees) used to create a "flying fox" to lift logs over the rough ground.

-Riggers climbed 60 m up a large tree and headed the trunk, which would cause the tree to sway violently.
+Riggers climbed 60 m up trees and headed the trunk, which would cause the tree to sway violently.
 They then secured the spar with guy cables and attached the tackle.
 This operation was dangerous and physically demanding, often taking a full day, with lunch sent up on a rope.

-The Washington Winch was used to harvest Alpine Ash logs which was then sawn to produce high-value products such as furniture, flooring and architraves at Ezards mill at Swifts Creek.
+The Washington Winch was used to harvest alpine ash logs, which were then sawn to produce high-value products such as furniture, flooring and architraves at Ezards mill at Swifts Creek.